 - Articles in refereed journals or similar publications;

 - Scientific research reports or similar works in professional journals or publications;

 - Presentations connected with conferences in field of expertise.

-- Listing of papers read, service as a panelist and chair list of invited lectures and presentations;
+- Papers read, service as a panelist and a chair

 - Externally funded grants and contracts awarded;